ulif/diceware-list/README.rst

 The `--ascii` option filters terms out, that contain non-ASCII characters.
 This can help in generating non-english word lists that are usable with regular english keyboards.

+The verbose option `--verbose` currently has no effect.

 See `--help` for other options.